-In the Europe and Central Asia region, significant inequalities between women and men still remain, particularly when it comes to jobs and income, political participation, access to resources and services, and the distribution of unpaid domestic and care work.
-Women also experience violence and discrimination on a daily basis.
-At the same time, gender stereotypes are pervasive, limiting the roles available to women and men and impeding women’s access to opportunities.
+In the Europe and Central Asia region, significant gender inequalities remain, particularly when it comes to decent work and income, political participation, access to resources and services, and the distribution of unpaid domestic and care work.
+Women also experience widespread violence and discrimination.
+At the same time, gender stereotypes are pervasive, limiting the potential of women and men and impeding women’s access to opportunities.

 UNDP incorporates principles of gender equality and women’s empowerment in all its work.
 We champion inclusive economic development that benefits women and men equally.
-We engage communities to advance women’s participation in politics and governance.
-We build up the skills and knowledge of women and men to increase resilience against the impacts of climate change.
+We work with governments, parliaments and women’s organizations to advance women’s participation in politics, governance and the economy.
+We build the skills and knowledge of women and men to increase resilience to the impacts of climate change.